 And sniffed me out like I was Tanqueray

-Few details are enough to recreate the scene: he comes to the appointment to talk about what happened.
-He tries to keep calm, too strong because the betrayal can shock him.
-But it’s not easy, and he tries to smell her, in order to check on the other’s smell, as he was smelling a bottle of gin to check that it’s pure.
+A few details are enough to recreate the scene: he meets her to talk about what happened.
+He tries to keep calm because he doesn’t want to get carried away by her latest betrayal.
+But it’s not easy, and he tries to smell her, to check for the smell of another, as if smelling a bottle of gin to check that it’s pure.
 And she knows how he feels.

 ‘Cause you’re my fella my guy,